arvenjadeaguilar/cellagri-cms/src/pages/companies/2018-02-13-modern-meadow.md

   skin protein collagen from yeast via fermentation.
 Collagen is the main material that makes up leather after every other component of the animal hide is discarded.
-By focussing on producing collagen directly, Modern Meadow offers a move sustainable way to produce leather that avoids the waste conventional leather production is associated with.
+By focussing on producing collagen directly, Modern Meadow offers a more sustainable way to produce leather that avoids the waste conventional leather production is associated with.
 ---